cuvva/terms/privacy.md

 ### Publicly available information

 We may use publicly available information, or information in plain view, to prevent misuse.
-We may take appropriate action based on any such information we come across.
 For example, if we see information which shows a vehicle driving dangerously, we may decide to ban that vehicle and/or the driver.
 We don't systematically browse publicly available information to compare it with our user information.
-But we may use targeted approaches and tools, to the extent they're proportionate and non-discriminatory.

 ### Focus groups, feedback and reviews

 We love feedback.
 So much so that we occasionally invite people to Cuvva HQ, or another agreed location, to find out their views.
-This will include the use of personal data which will be made clear to the people involved beforehand.
-Usually name, contact details and sometimes a video of the exercise.
-We'll only do so with the explicit consent of those involved.
+This will include the use of personal data which will be made clear to the people involved beforehand, with their consent.
 If consent is withdrawn, we may continue to process the data in anonymised form.

-We'll occasionally email Cuvva users, when it's relevant to them, to ask for their thoughts on our service.
-And if we're given permission following that email, we'll get in touch over the phone too.

 If you've given us feedback via our website, the app, or by chatting with us; first of all, thank you!
 We might email you with an update on the action we've taken following your feedback.

-We don't send many emails of the kind described above.
-But when we do, there will always be an option to unsubscribe.

 We also really appreciate it when Cuvva users review us online.
 We may re-publish said reviews, along with your first name if that was included in your review.

 ### Information relating to children

 Children (individuals under 18) have the same rights as adults over their personal data.

-We'll process information relating to children in the above ways, for the performance of an insurance contract, or for our legitimate interests in providing the best service we can.

 If you're under 18 and would like to use our service, remember you can ask us any questions in the app.

 ### Third party services

 If you choose to connect your Cuvva account with a third party, like Facebook for example, we may ask for access to information held by the third party.
 They will allow you to consent or deny access, and you can control this via their services.

-Be aware of the privacy policies of any third party service you use, even if you have reached that service through a link from Cuvva.
+Be aware of the privacy notices of any third party service you use, even if you have reached that service through a link from Cuvva.

 ## Other people's consent

 If you choose to share someone's information with us, it's your responsibility to ensure they consent or someone with parental responsibility for them consents.

-## Sharing data with other people
+## Where your information goes

 If you use Cuvva with a car which belongs to, or is registered to, someone else, we may share your policy information with them - including the legal documents.

 We may share our data on your quotes, price, location, telematics, claims and other information with our underwriters and third party providers (such as telematics service providers).
-Where necessary, this will include your personal data (such as where personal data is needed to arrange, administer and underwrite your policy).
-Where practicable, we will anonymise your personal data when doing so.
+This will include your personal data where necessary (such as where personal data is needed to arrange, administer and underwrite your policy).
+We'll anonymise your personal data where practicable.

-## Cookies

-As with most websites, we use cookies.
-You can find out more, including how to opt out in our cookie policy, which you can find on our website.

-## Where your information goes
+We use third-party fraud detection providers that combine data of various claims using artificial intelligence and machine learning.
+This helps us to fight fraud and keep our pricing competitive.

 The data we collect from you may be transferred to and stored somewhere outside the European Economic Area ("EEA").
 It may be processed by staff outside the EEA who work for us or one of our suppliers.

+Where the data is sent outside the EU/EEA, the protection may be based on standard clauses verified by the European Commission and other data security safeguards.
+Or there might be an adequacy decision in place guaranteeing an equivalent degree of data protection.

 The parties we send your information to are obliged to comply with data protection laws, regulations and standards.
 Each of them signs a contract with Cuvva, giving assurances over the security and correct treatment of your information.
-Where the data is sent overseas outside the EU/EEA, the protection provided may be based on standard clauses verified by the European Commission and other data security safeguards.
-Or there might be an adequacy decision in place guaranteeing an equivalent degree of data protection.

 You can find out more on where your information goes [here](https://github.com/cuvva/terms/blob/master/third-parties.md).

 ## How long we keep your information for

-We'll keep your data only for as long as there's a need to.
-This includes retaining your personal data for as long as is necessary to:
+We'll keep your information only for as long as there's a need to.
+This includes retaining your personal data to:

-* respond to any questions, complaints or claims made by you or on your behalf;
+- Respond to any questions, complaints or claims made by you or on your behalf;
+- Detect and prevent misuse and fraud;
-* to show that we treated you fairly;
+- Show that we treated you fairly;
-* to keep records required by law.
+- Keep records required by law.

 If you're a customer and you've bought a Cuvva policy, we need to keep your data for at least seven years from when your most recent policy expired, or for at least seven years from when any claim made under your policy was finally decided or settled, whichever is later.

-When it's no longer necessary to keep your personal data, we'll delete or anonymise it.
-After this period, we're entitled to retain data relating to quotes, policies, telematics, claims and other information on an anonymised basis, which shall belong to us to the extent it doesn't include your personal data.
+We need to keep it for that period of time in case of any claims against you, any disputes, or anything else meaning we need to show records of your cover.
+As an example, someone could make a claim against you some time after you took your policy out.
+Being able to refer to your records can help to defend against claims.

-If you've created a Cuvva account but you haven't bought a Cuvva policy, or if it's been more than seven years since your most recent Cuvva policy expired or finally decided or settled claim (whichever is later), we may be able to delete your account upon your request.
+If the above doesn't apply, we may be able to delete your account upon your request.
 There's more information on that below.

-If you've applied for a job at Cuvva and you weren't successful this time around, our systems will automatically delete your data after 12 months.
+## How we keep data safe

+Cuvva and its databases operate within the Amazon Web Services and Google Cloud.
+Their computers are housed in secure data centres with heavily restricted access, and numerous levels of security, to keep your data safe.

+Your personal data is stored securely behind two factor authentication.
+We hold all data on isolated networks, transmit data fully encrypted, and isolate sensitive data from other areas of our system.

+We arrange independent and expert penetration testing on our systems, which helps us maintain first-class information security.

 ## Your data rights